Mughal-e-Azam: Re-releases

 The film's colour version was released theatrically on 12 November 2004, in 150 prints across India, 65 of which were in Maharashtra.
 The new release premiered at the Eros Cinema in Mumbai.
 Dilip Kumar, who had not attended the original premiere, was in attendance.
 The colour version was edited to a running time of 177 minutes, as compared to the original version's 197 minutes.
 The new release also included a digital reworked soundtrack, produced with the assistance of Naushad, the original composer.
 The release on the festive Diwali weekend came with three other major releases: Veer-Zaara, Aitraaz, and Naach.
-It became the 19th highest grossing Bollywood film of the year, behind Aitraaz and Veer-Zaara (the top grosser), but ahead of Naach.
+It became the 19th highest grossing Hindi film of the year, behind Aitraaz and Veer-Zaara (the top grosser), but ahead of Naach.

 Mughal-e-Azam became the first full-length feature film colourised for a theatrical re-release; although some Hollywood films had been colourised earlier, they were only available for home media.
 It was subsequently selected for seven international film festivals, including the 55th Berlin International Film Festival.
 Upon release, the film drew crowds to the cinemas, with an overall occupancy of 90 per cent.
 Subsequently, it completed a 25-week run.
 While some critics complained that the colours were "psychedelic" or "unnatural", others hailed the effort as a technological achievement.
 Film critic Kevin Thomas of the Los Angeles Times remarked that while colourising was not a good idea for most black-and-white classics, it was perfect in this particular instance.
 He compared it to films by Cecil B. DeMille and to Gone With the Wind (1939) for its larger-than-life storytelling.
 The Guardian said that although the new version was an improvement, "the fake colours tend to look flat and brash, detracting from cinematographer RD Mathur's elegantly composed shots."
 The BBC's Jaspreet Pandohar, observing that the film was "restored in appealing candy-colours and high quality sound", considered it a "cross between Gone With the Wind and Ben-Hur".
 Other critics have said that they prefer the black and white version.

 In 2006, Mughal-e-Azam became only the fourth Indian film certified for showing in Pakistan since the 1965 ban on Indian cinema, and was released with a premiere in Lahore.
 It was distributed by Nadeem Mandviwala Entertainment, at the request of Asif's son, Akbar Asif.